Build a composable AI Devin

 Step #5React Copilot Pipe

-The React Copilot Pipe is a code generation Pipe.
+The React Copilot is a code generation pipe agent.
 It takes the user prompt and generates a React component based on it.
 It also writes clear and concise comments and use Tailwind CSS classes for styling.

 /**